deved99/dotfiles/README.md

 Files ending with `.org` are [org](https://orgmode.org) files.
 These files can contain code blocks, which can be extracted using [Babel](https://orgmode.org/worg/org-contrib/babel/) to create the configuration files.

 The Ansible playbook configures the machine and is further described in its section.
-I usually run it using `configure` from this repo.
+I usually run it using `config-this` from this repo, which you can install with `config-this --install PROFILE`, where `PROFILE` defines which variable file to pick (current choices: devel, stable).

-<a id="org6ad86fa"></a>
+<a id="org57ad431"></a>

 # Ansible playbook